Benjamintdk/Edelman-Epic-Data-Challenge/README.md

 Our submission for the Edelman Data Challenge 2019 contains our code used to clean, process, visualise and model the data.
 Our approach utilizes 2 main methods: topic modelling using unsupervised learning and network diffusion theory.

-We used topic modelling to generate the topics from the provided articles dataset.
+We used topic modelling, specifically Latent Dirichlet Allocation, to generate the topics from the provided articles dataset.
 Network diffusion theory was then applied to map the relationships between tweets and articles.

-# Unsupervised Learning - Latent Dirichlet Allocation

-The necessary code for preprocessing the data and running model training are all in the

-# Recommendations